facebookresearch/ResponsibleNLP/gender_gap_pipeline/README.md

 cd ../
 ```

+Gender-GAP uses [Stanza](https://stanfordnlp.github.io/stanza/available_models.html) for word segmentation.
 Stanza relies on pytorch for deep-learning-based word segmentation.
-Processing will therefore be faster on GPU.
+The pipeline will therefore be significantly faster running on GPU.
+However, CPU is supported.
 If you face any issues with importing pytorch, first install pytorch independently (e.g. with `conda install pytorch pytorch-cuda=11.8 -c pytorch -c nvidia`
 ) then run `pip install -r requirements.txt` to install stanza: